-High-risk pregnant women in areas of the state with higher than average Medicaid costs associated with poor birth outcomes and with higher than average numbers of Medicaid women delivering premature infants are enrolled in the Better Birth Outcomes (BBO) program.
+High-risk pregnant individuals in areas of the state with higher-than-average Medicaid costs associated with poor birth outcomes and with higher-than-average numbers of Medicaid individuals delivering premature infants are enrolled in the Better Birth Outcomes (BBO) program.

 Illinois Department of Human ServicesJB Pritzker, Governor · Grace B. Hou, Secretary

 IDHS Help Line

 © 2023 Illinois Department of Human Services